treeverse/lakeFS/docs/integrations/python.md

 # Calling the lakeFS API from Python
 {: .no_toc }

-The [lakeFS API](../reference/api.md){: target="_blank" } is OpenAPI 3.0 compliant, allowing the generation of clients from multiple languages or directly accessed by any HTTP client.
+The [lakeFS API](../reference/api.md){: target="_blank" .button-clickable} is OpenAPI 3.0 compliant, allowing the generation of clients from multiple languages or directly accessed by any HTTP client.

-For Python, this example uses [lakeFS's python package](https://pypi.org/project/lakefs-client/){: target="_blank" }.
+For Python, this example uses [lakeFS's python package](https://pypi.org/project/lakefs-client/){: target="_blank" .button-clickable}.
-The lakefs-client pacakge was created by [OpenAPI Generator](https://openapi-generator.tech){: target="_blank" } using our OpenAPI definition served by a lakeFS server.
+The lakefs-client pacakge was created by [OpenAPI Generator](https://openapi-generator.tech){: target="_blank" .button-clickable} using our OpenAPI definition served by a lakeFS server.

 {% include toc.html %}